pchico83/i2kit/README.md

 # i2kit

-The simplicity of containers, the confidence of virtual machines.
+The simplicity of containers, the security of virtual machines.

 *i2kit* combines the simplicity of containers to develop your applications with the security and robustness of virtual machines for production environments at scale.